Investigating High-Energy Proton-Induced Reactions on Spherical Nuclei: Implications for the Pre-Equilibrium Exciton Model: Experimental Methods and Materials

 \subsubsection{LBNL Stack and Irradiation}

 The initial primary motivation for these Tri-lab stacked-target experiments was to determine residual nuclide production cross sections for $^{75}$As(p,x) from threshold to 200 MeV, with a specific focus on the production of $^{68}$Ge and $^{72}$Se for PET imaging.
 However, the $^{76}$Se compound system is non-spherical, which could necessitate the use of coupled-channel calculations in the reaction modeling.
-In turn, the results from the $^{75}$As(p,x) measurements will be presented in a separate publication.
+Deformed systems may also require the use of a modified Hauser-Feshbach code that extends angular momentum and level density considerations to include nuclei spin projections on the symmetry axis.
+This modification is presented in \textcite{Grimes2013:ModHF} and suggests an increased accuracy for deformed nuclei calculations versus the assumption of spherical symmetry inherent to the standard Hauser-Feshbach formalism.
+Yet these deformation aspects lie beyond the scope of this current paper and in turn, the results from the $^{75}$As(p,x) measurements will be presented in a separate publication.

 Consequently, the LBNL stack in this campaign focused only on arsenic targets and did not contain niobium foils.
 The experimental setup and procedure at this site will therefore not be discussed in this work.